 - Sim card: Although the country offers many internet providers, DTAC has quickly become one of the most popular options for tourists coming to Thailand who want quick and easy connectivity.
 You can buy SIM cards at the airport, in local shops, and even in a convenience store.

 - Digital nomad community: The majority of digital nomads are probably found in Chiang Mai and Bangkok.
 Check out the local Facebook groups to connect with fellow nomads.

-- Currency: In Thailand, you pay in the Thai Bath.
-1 Euro = 35 Bath or 10 Euro is roughly 350.
+- Currency: In Thailand, you pay in the Thai Baht.
+1 Euro = 35 Baht.
 You can exchange Euro at the airport, and many places are official money changers.

 - Climate: Thailand's climate is subtropical throughout most of the country, leading the weather in Thailand to year-round hot and humid conditions.
 The wet season starts from May to October.
 During the cool season, November to February, the hot season is March to May.

 - Safety: In general, Thailand is a safe country for travelers.
 Yes!
 In fact, Thailand is rated as the least dangerous country in Southeast Asia for travelers.
 There is a history of social unrest and violent conflicts in parts of the country, but crimes in tourist areas are rare.

 - Burning season: The city of Chiang Mai lies in a valley, surrounded by mountains.
 Chiang Mai has an extensive burning season, which takes place mainly between January and March.
 Some days, the smoke is so thick that you can not see it a couple of meters.
 Highly to avoid.